Coinbase

 Yes.
 Click the Download SVG button at the top of this page to get a production-ready vector file.
 SVG format scales to any size without quality loss, making it ideal for websites, presentations, and print materials.

 The Robinhood logo was designed by In-house Robinhood in 2019.
-The design has become one of the most recognized marks in the Finance industry.
+The design has become one of the better-known marks in the Finance space.

 Maintain clear space equal to the logo's cap height on all sides.
 Do not rotate, skew, stretch, recolor, crop, or add effects to the logo.
 Always use the official SVG file and ensure sufficient contrast with the background.